 The Go For Broke Soldiers Forever postage stamp is one small step toward honoring the proud, diverse history of our Armed Forces, and of our nation as a whole.

-The grassroots campaign in support of this stamp was started in 2005 by three Japanese American women from California: the late Fusa Takahashi, Aiko O. King(94), and the late Chiz Ohira.
+The grassroots campaign in support of this stamp was started in 2005 by three Japanese American women from California: the late Fusa Takahashi, the late Aiko O. King, and the late Chiz Ohira.
 Ms. Takahashi and Ms. Ohira are widows of Go For Broke World War II veterans: the late Kazuo Takahashi (Military Intelligence Service), and the late Ted “Bull Dog” Ohira (100th/442nd RCT, H Co.).
 Click here to watch an interview with the late Ted Ohira.

 All three women were in the Japanese American incarceration camps during the war.
 Ms. Takahashi and Ms. King were both at Amache, Colorado, and Ms. Ohira was at Poston, Arizona.